Impact Trips

 The focus of Habitat for Humanity’s work is on providing decent housing and settlements for marginalised communities.
 Habitat’s ability to mobilise volunteers from all over the world to work together for the greater good has brought homes to numerous communities over the years.
 In addition to good housing, Habitat provides community facilities such as schools, libraries, community centers, and playgrounds as well.

-Head to Tzu Chi Centre Jakarta to learn about the amazing work they have done all around Indonesia.
-We will go on a intimate guided tour of the compound to visit the school, exhibition centre, and auditorium, and speak to the volunteers who are hands and legs of the projects all around Jakarta.
+Participants headed to Tzu Chi Centre Jakarta to learn about the amazing work they have done all around Indonesia.
+They went on an intimate guided tour of the compound to visit the school, exhibition centre, and auditorium, and speak to the volunteers who are the hands and legs of the projects all around Jakarta.